Vegetarian's Japan Guide

 • The Special Shōjin Kaiseki courses, Zen (善) and Hikari (光), are served in a private room.
 Each course has 15 dishes and costs 6,600 yen and 5,500 yen, respectively.

-• The Shōjin Kaiseki courses, En (縁) and Yui (結), are served in the large hall.
+• The Shōjin Kaiseki courses, En (縁) and Yui (結), are usually served in the large hall.
 Each course has 11 dishes.
 They cost 4,400 yen and 3,300 yen, respectively.

 Spending at Night at Fuchinobō